mmahdin/AUT_AP_2024_Spring/README.md

 - Summing two faculties together should merge their professors into the first faculty.
 - Using the `%` operator should filter and return a list of students with a GPA greater than or equal to a specified value.
 - Ensure that membership checks (`in` operator) work for both professors and students in a faculty.

+**Faculty and University classes must be implemented in university.py file.**

 ## Section 2: Python Decorators